root-gg/plik/README.md

 ##### I have an error when uploading from client : "Unable upload file : HTTP error 411 Length Required"

 Under nginx < 1.3.9, you must enable HttpChunkin module to allow transfer-encoding "chunked".

-For debian, this module is present in the "nginx-extras" package
+You might want to install the "nginx-extras" Debian package with built-in HttpChunkin module.

 And add in your server configuration :